Training

 Available Training

-These courses provide an introduction to the Stormwater Management program at the University and give employees a basic understanding of stormwater pollution so that they will know which of their daily activities may affect water quality and how to report issues should they occur.
+This course provides an introduction to the Stormwater Management program at the University.
+It's goal is to give employees a basic understanding of stormwater pollution so that they will know which of their daily activities may affect water quality and how to report issues should they occur.
 This training is available through myUK Learning.
 The Facilities Training and Development Specialist assists in assigning this training to required employees.

 Fact Sheets